 Age is an important demographic factor for analyzing future housing needs and crafting policies to help meet the specific demands of different age groups.
 Table 2 provides population sizes by age group in 2010 and 2019.
-The middle age group (ages 45-64) make up the largest share of the population (27.6%), followed closely by the family-forming age group (26.5%).
-The largest change in population age is in the Older Adults age group (those age 65 and over), shifting from approximately 11% of the population in 2010 to approximately 17.3% of the population in 2019-about a 60.9% increase.
+The middle age group (ages 45-64) makes up the largest share of the population (27.6 percent), followed closely by the family-forming age group (26.5 percent).
+The largest change in population age is in the older adults age group (those age 65 and over), shifting from approximately 11 percent of the population in 2010 to approximately 17.3 percent of the population in 2019-about a 60.9 percent increase.
 The City of Lomita (City) will need to implement policies that address the specific needs of this rising population of older adults, especially given that this age group represents the largest age group of those with disabilities in Lomita.